swiftlang/swift-evolution/visions/macros.md

 ## Democratizing syntactic sugar with macros

 Macros are a feature present in a number of languages that allow one to perform some kind of transformation on the program's input source code to produce a different program.
 The mechanism of transformation varies greatly, from lexical expansion in C macros, to custom rules that rewrite one syntax into other syntax, to programs that arbitrarily manipulate the abstract syntax tree (AST) of the program.
-Macro systems exist in C, LISP, Scheme, Scala, Rust, and a number of other languages, and each design has its own tradeoffs.
+Macro systems exist in C, LISP, Scheme, Scala, Racket, Rust, and a number of other languages, and each design has its own tradeoffs.

 In all of these languages, macros have the effect of democratizing syntactic sugar.
 Many tasks that would have required a new language feature or an external source-generating tool could, instead, be implemented as a macro.
 Doing so has trade-offs: many more people can implement a macro than can take a feature through the language's evolution process, but the macro implementation will likely have some compromises---non-ideal syntax, worse diagnostics, worse compile-time performance.
 Overall, the hope is that a macro system can keep the language smaller and more focused, yet remain expressive because it is extensible enough to support libraries for many different domains.
 As a project, a macro system should reduce the desire for new syntactic-sugar features, leaving more time for more transformative feature work.
 Even in the cases where a new language feature is warranted, a macro system can allow more experimentation with the feature to best understand how it should work, and then be "promoted" to a full language feature once we've gained experience from the macro version.